HamzaZF/CLAPS-Consensus-Less-Anonymous-Payment-System/README.md

 ## Contact

-If you have any questions or suggestions regarding this implementation, feel free to reach out to us at [hamza.zarfaoui@telecom-paris.fr].
+If you have any questions or suggestions regarding this implementation, feel free to reach out to me at [hamza.zarfaoui@telecom-paris.fr].